OpenOrbis/mira-project-archive/README.md

 This is the communications library that will be specialized for operation with the Mira firmware.

+#### PS4 Payload Sender

+A simple Android application to send payloads to your PS4.

 ## User Guide

-The users guide is found at USERS.md yamsayin' check it out if you want instructions on how to build, install, and use the firmware once it has been installed on the console with any of the methods described within
+The users guide is found at [USERS.md](https://github.com/OpenOrbis/mira-project/blob/master/USERS.md) yamsayin' check it out if you want instructions on how to build, install, and use the firmware once it has been installed on the console with any of the methods described within

 ## Developer Guide